What Did The Viking Household Look Like?

 The Viking Household Exterior

-Most Viking homes were constructed using wood with simple stone footings.
+Most Vikings homes were constructed using wood with simple stone footings.
 Interestingly, the curved walls of the Viking longhouse made the buildings look almost like upside-down ships.
 This is not all that surprising, as the Vikings were known to be incredible ship craftsmen.

 Often the walls were lined with clay.
 The walls were regularly repaired by the Vikings in order to keep the wood from rotting when the climate was damp.
 In some areas of Scandinavia, where wood was not as easy to obtain, the exterior of the homes were made with turf.